Matthew-Mcds/Matthew-Mcds.github.io/index.md

   <div align="center">
   <h1><b><u>Python Web Scraper</u></b></h1>
-  <p> An App that tracks the daily tasks of the user made using HTML, CSS and JavaScript.</p>
+  <p> A python program that uses an automation library to get data off a website and into a file.</p>
 </div>